 Additionally, you can move Avios from Iberia to British Airways so long as both accounts have been open for at least 90 days.
 This means that you have plenty of options for flying

-JetBlue TrueBlue and Southwest Rapid Rewards are more similar than you might think.
-Both airlines price awards based on how much a paid ticket costs, so the lower the cash price, the lower the cost of an award ticket.
+Southwest Rapid Rewards prices awards based on how much a paid ticket costs, so the lower the cash price, the lower the cost of an award ticket.
 Use these options if paid tickets are cheap but you’d still rather use points to cover your purchase.

-Here’s a look at how to use both programs to book an award ticket between LAX and SFO, or surrounding airports:
+Here’s a look at how to use the program to book an award ticket between LAX and SFO, or surrounding airports:

 Using Southwest Rapid Rewards to Fly Between LAX and SFO